Outsource Bookkeeping

 The employee must take their maternity leave within a defined window around the child's birth (typically up to 12 weeks before the due date and ending 17 weeks after the actual birth date).

-If the employee is voluntarily retiring (no contractual mandate), use Code E (Quit) instead.
+If the employee is voluntarily retiring (no contractual mandate or approved program), use Code E (Quit) instead.

 Code H — Work-Sharing